alphacentauri82/scoutx/documentation/tutorial_en.md

 	You can get more information in the following links: https://nightscout.info and 	https://github.com/nightscout/cgm-remote-monitor

+- One of the following communication APIs (your choice)
 	- **Nexmo:** The Vonage API Platform, provides tools for voice, messaging and phone verification services, allowing developers to embed contextual, programmable communications into mobile apps, websites and business systems, enabling enterprises to easily communicate relevant information to their customers in real time, anywhere in theworld, through text messaging, chat, social media and voice.
 In order to use all these amazing services for our app, we need to create an account, create an application, create a virtual number and have sufficient balance to be able to use the service.
 Check this link for more information: https://developer.nexmo.com/
+	- **Twilio:** Twilio allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.
+Like Nexmo, Twilio requires you to create an account, create a project, register a phone number, and have sufficient balance to be able to use the service.
+See https://www.twilio.com/docs for more information

 - **Google Auth:** The API that allows us to use the Google authentication service for our web application.
 More information at https://developers.google.com/identity/protocols/OAuth2